Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 This unique fishing village just outside the city of St. John’s is especially charming, scenic and easy to explore on foot.
-Two of its highlights are Mallard Cottage, a white cottage and national historic site sitting next to the road that looks as if it might fall apart with the next blow of the wind, and a dive bar known as the Quidi Vidi Inn of Olde.
+Two of its highlights are Mallard Cottage, a white cottage and the national historic site sitting next to the road that looks as if it might fall apart with the next blow of the wind, and a dive bar known as the Quidi Vidi Inn of Olde.
 Stop in for a pint, or three, though the more you have, the more the slanted bar might just play tricks on you.
 It’s practically a museum, filled with knick-knacks from across the globe, including a collection of 1956 spoons, license plates and buttons.
 The Quidi Vidi Brewery is St. John’s largest.
-It sits alongside the water and cliffs, home to seven award-winning ales and lagers, including Iceberg Beer.
+It sits alongside the water and cliffs, home to award-winning ales and lagers, including Iceberg Beer.
 Stop by for a sample and a tour.

 Cape Spear is the easternmost spot in the western hemisphere.
 Stand here, with your back to the water, and the entire population of North America is to the west of you.
 Looking out east over the sea, you can almost see Ireland, the nearest land to the east.
 It’s also home to the Cape Spear Lighthouse, perched atop a rugged cliff.
 This is the oldest surviving lighthouse in the province, flashing since the mid-1800s as an iconic symbol of Newfoundland and Labrador’s mariner history.
 Here you can enjoy amazing ocean views, including crashing waves, icebergs and feeding whales.
 Arrive just before dawn to catch one of the most breathtaking sunrises on the planet – if you happen to arrive on a nice morning.